MyHera-Inc/api-sample/README.md

 3. An endpoint to accept an invite by `id` and create a new user.
 This should additionally mark the invite as inactive
 4. An endpoint to retrieve an invite's details given an `id`

+How you organize this in the project structure is up to your own discretion.

 ### System Requirements
 1. Python 3.10 or higher